 - Fluid accumulation- Although not a scary risk, temporary pockets of fluid (seromas) can form under the skin.
 This will have to be drained with a needle.

-Kidney and heart problems- The shift in fluid levels due to the injection of fluids and suctioning out can cause potentially life-threatening situations that directly affect the kidney and heart.
+- Kidney and heart problems- The shift in fluid levels due to the injection of fluids and suctioning out may cause potentially life-threatening situations that directly affect the kidney and heart.

 Read More: How To Stay Fit & Healthy?